crimro-se/atlas-repacker/README.md

         margin to use for each box (default 1)
   -o string
-        filename of output (default "output.png") -offset int
+        filename of output (default "output.png")
-        ammount to offset each box.
-Useful values are 0, margin/2, =margin -w int
+  -w int
         width of output image (default 512)
 ```